LeaVerou/lea.verou.me/blog/drafts/user-effort/index.md

 </figure>

-Defining high-level abstractions in terms of low-level primitives is a great way to achieve a smooth power-to-effort curve, as it allows you to expose tweaking at various intermediate levels and scopes.
+Defining high-level abstractions in terms of low-level primitives is a great way to achieve a smooth complexity-to-effort curve, as it allows you to expose tweaking at various intermediate levels and scopes.
 The downside is that it can sometimes constrain the types of high-level solutions that can be implemented.
 Whether the tradeoff is worth it depends on the product and use cases.